 |Ranking score and category|

-The University of Connecticut, located in Storrs, was originally known as the Storrs Agricultural School—a fitting name for an institution surrounded by farmland.
+The University of Connecticut, located in Storrs, was originally known as the Storrs Agricultural School — a fitting name for an institution surrounded by farmland.
 Storrs is a sleepy town about a 30-minute drive from Hartford; 60 minutes from Providence, R.I.; and 90 minutes from Boston.
-Without many activities off campus, students can get involved in the 450 clubs and organizations on campus, including more than 30 fraternities and sororities.
-They can also catch a film in the on-campus movie theatre and skate for free in the school’s ice rink.
-Sports are a major focus for students; the UConn Huskies compete in the NCAA Division I Big East Conference, in which UConn’s basketball teams are especially ferocious competitors.
+Without many activities off campus, students can get involved in the more than 450 clubs and organizations on campus, including more than 30 fraternities and sororities.
+They can also catch a film in the on-campus movie theater and skate for free in the school’s ice rink.
+Sports are a major focus for students; the UConn Huskies compete in the NCAA Division I American Athletic Conference, in which UConn’s basketball teams are especially ferocious competitors.
 Freshmen do not have to live on campus, though more than 70 percent of all undergraduates choose to do so.
-Each year before final exams, students gather for Spring Weekend, a fun-filled, multi-day celebration that began as the school’s Campus Community Carnival in the 1940’s.
+Each year before final exams, students gather for Spring Weekend, a fun-filled, multi-day celebration that began as the school’s Campus Community Carnival in the 1940s.

 |School mission and unique qualities (as provided by the school):|

 The University of Connecticut delivers a remarkable range of educational opportunities, including more than 100 academic majors, all at an exceptional value.
-Ranked one of the top public universities in the United States, UConn is the only public university in New England with its own Schools of Law, Social Work, Medicine and Dentistry.
-The outstanding average SAT scores of enrolled students indicate the high-caliber undergraduate education program, while the level of student satisfaction is evident in strong retention rates and the largest percentage of students living on campus among any major public university in the nation.
+It is one of the nation's leading public research universities, and initiatives such as Bioscience Connecticut, Jackson Laboratories, and UConn Tech Park provide a vision of the future of the University.
+In addition, The University of Connecticut has recently embarked on Faculty500, an ambitious, multi-year hiring plan to expand its tenure-track faculty.
 UConn's diverse student body enjoys state-of-the-art facilities on a picturesque campus vibrant with living and learning opportunities inside and outside the classroom, from the Honors and Study Abroad programs to more than 500 student clubs and organizations to avid campus-wide support for UConn's elite Division I athletics teams, known as "Huskymania."

 |School type||public, coed college|